ElPioterro/StarryNightVibrant/README.md

-# Spicetify Project - Dynamic Gradient Theme
+# Spicetify Project - StarryNightVibrant - Dynamic Gradient

 A custom Spicetify theme and extension that dynamically changes the background gradient based on the currently playing song's cover art.
 It offers several modes for how the gradient updates and animates.